NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 A user may need to know the location of the device instantly on a UI.
 Depending on the tracked subject, an accuracy of a few hundred meters might be enough.
 Thus, an approximate location can be sufficient.
-An approximate position is always better than no location information (if the device cannot acquire a GPS fix).
+An approximate position is always better than no location information (if the device cannot acquire a GNSS fix).
 Therefore, it is beneficial to geolocate the current mobile network cell.

 Geolocating cells using other devices